tsaad-dev/drafts/miad-usecases/draft-dt-mpls-miad-usecases.md

 associated "deadline" carried in the packet (either in MPLS stack as ISD or after BoS as PSD).

-## NSH Based Service Function Chaining
+## NSH-based Service Function Chaining

 {{?RFC8595}} describes how Service Function Chaining (SFC) can be realized in an MPLS network by emulating the NSH by using only MPLS label stack elements.